coleifer/unqlite-python/docs/api.rst

             >>> users[0]
             {'name': 'Charlie', 'color': 'green', '__id': 0}

-    .. py:method:: store(record)
+    .. py:method:: store(record[, return_id=True])

         :param record: Either a dictionary (single-record), or a list of dictionaries.
+        :param bool return_id: Return the ID of the newly-created object.
-        :returns: Boolean indicating if the record was stored successfully.
+        :returns: New object's ID, or a boolean indicating if the record was stored successfully.

         Store the record(s) in the collection.